dawillcox/configured_mail_sender/DOCUMENTATION.rst

 Everything needed to communicate with the sender's email service comes from system and/or user configuration files.
 Your application doesn't need to deal with that.

-Configuring to send emails
+Configuring to Send Emails
 --------------------------
 ``configured_mail_sender`` uses two sets of configuration files to set up communication with the sending email address.

-``mailsender_domains.yml`` files tell it how to interact with the servers that handle outgoing emails for a given email domain (the part after the '@' in the sending email address).
+``mailsender_domains.yml`` files tell it how to interact with the servers that handle outgoing emails for the email domain (the part after the '@' in the sending email address).

-A ``mailsender_creds.yml`` file has whatever is needed to convince the server that you're allowed to send emails from that email address.
+The user's ``mailsender_creds.yml`` file has whatever is needed to convince the server that the user is allowed to send emails from that email address.

 Outgoing Email Domains
 ~~~~~~~~~~~~~~~~~~~~~~

-``mail_sender`` uses
+``configured_mail_sender`` uses
 `combine-settings <https://pypi.org/project/combine-settings/>`_
 to build outgoing email domain configurations from one or more
 ``mailsender_domains.yml`` files.